 Microsoft some time ago decided to end support for older versions of Windows such as Windows XP.
 No more technical support and security updates for these versions in future signaled Microsoft’s intentions to encourage users to migrate to the latest version of Windows.
 Let’s face it; there are several users who are still on Windows XP – especially in the developing parts of the world.
 While upgrading Windows XP to Windows 10 seems to be the logical step, users who unwilling or unable to pay can migrate to a free operating system based on Linux.

 Linux alternatives to Windows

-Linux, till date remains one of the best known and most used open source operating system.
-It is one of the most popular version of UNIX operating System with open source as its source code.
+Linux, till date, remains one of the best known and most used open source operating system.
+It is one of the most popular version of the UNIX operating System with open source as its source code.
 Primarily, it is composed of 3 components namely,

 - Kernel – forms the core part of Linux.
 It manages all major activities of the operating system and consists of various modules which interact directly with the underlying hardware.

-- System Library – Programs via which application programs or system utilities accesses Kernel’s features.
+- System Library – Programs via which application programs or system utilities access Kernel’s features.

 - System Utility – Programs of this utility are specialized to perform individual level tasks.

 Let us take a look at some of the free and open source Linux based operating systems for your Windows XP computer.

 It is the most renowned PC OS alternative running everywhere from PC to the cloud and from the smartphones to tablets.
 The highlight of the OS is its simplicity and dependability.
 The User Interface of the OS is pretty simple.
 The best part about the OS is its open-source license.
 As such, any user desirous of introducing changes to the OS can tweak it to his liking and improve upon it.
 Interested in taking a tour of the OS, visit here.